novels-project/novels-corpus/README.md

 referenced in `works.csv`.
 The text may be derived from a subsequent edition (e.g., the second edition) if the subsequent edition is the only one available or if the scan is of considerably higher quality.

+### Texts

+A plaintext version of each volume is available.
+This text is typically the plaintext derived from Optical Character Recogntion (OCR), trimmed of OCR'd library stamps and other extraneous material which occurs at the beginning and ending of the scan.
+In recognition that this trimming process is not easily reproducible, *patches* will be provided in a future version that specifies how to produce the version contained in the repository from the original OCR.

+In other cases, particularly when the scan is of very low quality, the plaintext version may be derived from another source, including manual entry.
+All these cases are recorded in `metadata.json`.